singh-rbir/EECS2030-workspace/README.md

 # EECS2030-workspace
-All labs, code and other stuff for eecs2030
+All labs, code and other stuff.

+EECS2030 - intermediate java programming course at york.